softmatterlab/SmartTrap/README.md

 - Micropipette
 - Channel capillaries

-Both the parafilm and the holes in the coverglasses can be cut with a lasercutter.
+Note that both the parafilm and the holes in the coverglasses can be cut with a lasercutter.

 **Cutting parafilm**
-First prepare the parafilm by cutting it.
-Place it stretched horisontally on the laser cutter with the paper peeled off.
+First prepare the parafilm by cutting it with the laser cutter.
+To do this place it stretched horisontally on the laser cutter with the paper peeled off.
 You can for instance use the nescofilm roller from the tweezerlab website <http://tweezerslab.unipr.it/cgi-bin/assemblies.pl/Show?_id=ddd9> for this.

-Next cut the pattern into the .
+Load the pattern into the laser cutter and position it on the parafilm.
+The settings of the laser cutter will depend on the model used.
+We use vector engraving at ca 20% of max power.

-**Drilling in glass slides**
+**Preparing the holes of the glass slides**
 To make holes in the glass slides you can either use glass drill or a laser cutter.
-The optimal settings will depend on the model of the laser cutter.
+The optimal settings will again depend on the model of the laser cutter.
+Recommended is to use multiple repetitions.
+If you instead use a drill carefully check that all the holes are placed in the correct position.

 ### Assembling a chamber
 To assemble a chamber from the prepared material perform the following steps: